 Keeping the Internet Open

 I was one of the first members of Congress to oppose the so-called Stop Online Piracy Act (SOPA) and urged the House Judiciary Committee to reject the bill’s overly broad language that could harm free speech and threaten cybersecurity.
 For Texas, the Internet continues to be an engine for economic growth and I continue to support net neutrality.
 We must ensure that we balance the goal of fighting copyright infringement with protecting the freedom of expression and creativity that has contributed to the success of the Internet.
-SOPA would stifle technology innovation and investment at a time when it represents one of the brighter parts of our economy.
+I remain committed to encouraging innovation and to promoting an unfettered internet for consumers and our many tech startups in the district.

 San Antonio Missions National Park Expansion